What is a Notary?

 Our Notary Public offers a full range of notarial services to the highest standard.
 With expertise in all aspects of notarial work, we can assist with notarisation of legal documents for private individuals or businesses such as powers of attorney, affidavits, ship mortgages, passport copies, adoption documents, loan agreements, academic qualifications, Companies House documents, and many other types of documents for use overseas.

-We have a team with great expertise in Apostille and consular legalisation to ensure your documentation is certified according to the requirements of the UK Foreign and Commonwealth Office and/or the foreign consulate or embassy for the country where your your documentation is going to be used once legalised.
+We have a team with great expertise in Apostille and Consular Legalisation to ensure your documentation is certified according to the requirements of the UK Foreign and Commonwealth Office (FCO) and/or the foreign consulate or embassy for the country where your your documentation is going to be used once legalised.
 We try to anticipate any issues from the notarisaion step to avoid delays and extra costs in case of rejection by the relevant authorities.

 Our Notary Public is available to travel to your offices in London and some residential address in central London, Kensington, Richmond and Croydon, or we can also arrange an appointment at our office’s address in central London (Charing Cross).